opisthokonta/kommuneendringer/README.md

 An example of municipalities that merged are Søgne, Songdalen and Kristiansand, which merged in 2020.
 When municipalities merge, the `translate_knr` function will, if possible, give you the code for the merged municipality.
-You can then perhaps aggregate data from the historical municipalities as if they are the new municipality.
+You can then perhaps use this to aggregate data from the historical municipalities as if they are the new municipality.

 ``` r
 # Søgne's code was 1018.